lobhtml/LukePlayzIE-2.1/README.md

-# LukePlayzIE website
+# LukePlayzIE Website
-A companion website to my gaming YouTube channel.
-Created using Bootstrap shorthand.
-Current build v2.1

 - A companion website to my gaming YouTube channel.
-Licensed under the GPL license - see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the GPL license - see [LICENSE](./LICENSE) for more details.
-- This project uses [Bootstrap](https://getbootstrap.com/), which is licensed under the MIT License.
+- This project uses [Bootstrap shorthand](https://getbootstrap.com/), which is licensed under the MIT License.